Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 * [sci-kit learn][5] -		machine learning

 The talk will aim to introduce these tools and give some practical examples.
-Once completed it will be shown how easy it is to publish the work done to
+Once completed it will be shown how easy it is to publish your work to
 * html
 * pdf
 * or even a full presentation

 [The Complete Talk GitHub Repo can be found here][6]